auth0/auth0-PHP/README.md

 This is a common issue with latest PHP versions under windows (related to a incompatibility between windows and openssl CAs database).

-- download this CA database `https://curl.haxx.se/ca/cacert.pem` to `c:/cacert.pem`
+1. Download this CA database `https://curl.haxx.se/ca/cacert.pem` to `c:/cacert.pem`.
-- edit your php.ini and add `openssl.cafile=c:/cacert.pem` (it should point to the file you downloaded)
+2. Edit your php.ini and add `openssl.cafile=c:/cacert.pem`.
+(It should point to the file you downloaded.)

 > My host does not allow using Composer